-There are over 250 species within the Bombus genus, and it's the only extant genus within the Bombini tribe.
+There are over 250 species in the Bombus genus, and it's the only extant genus within the Bombini tribe.
 They can vary in appearance, but are generally what we all know them to bee - cute, fluffy, and a little clumsy!
-In comparison to honeybees (tribe: Apini), bumblebees are generally hairier, bigger, and typically coloured with yellow, black, white and sometimes red hairs.
-Bumblebees are a social species, which means they live in groups ranging from 100s to the 1000s in some cases.
-They're organised and ruled by the queen bee, whose job it is to produce future queens for future generations.
-There are some exceptions to bumblebee sociality - some species are parasites.
-These bees live their lives alone, obtaining resources by stealing from other bees.
+In comparison to honeybees (tribe: Apini), Bumblebees are larger and hairier, with coloured collars and tails.
+Most are social, living in groups of several hundred.
+One subgenus is kleptoparasitic, obtaining resources by stealing from other bees.

 One of the best pollinators for garden plants.

 Adults: Bumblebees can be identified from their location, size and most importantly, their patterning.
 Bees are typically stripey, and they can be split into three main groups: white tails, red tails and black tails.
 Likewise, the queens and males can differ to the female workers.

 Bees can provide ecosystem services which are vital in sustaining a healthy environment!
 Attract them to your garden by planting an array of native bee-friendly plants, trees and bushes.
 Plant for each season.
 Reduce pesticides and herbicides, or remove them completely.
 Strim and mow lawns less often when less is in bloom.